mcm4iob/.github/profile/README.md

   This organization contains repositories related to ioBroker iot platform.
 Repositories are maintained by mcm1957 (https://github.com/mcm1957) and volunteer supporting the ioBroker system.

-  Our goal is to deliver best experience with ioBroker adapters and solve user requests within a reaonable time (if technically possible).
+  My goal is to deliver best experience with ioBroker adapters and solve user requests within a reaonable time (if technically possible).

 - 📫 How to reach us: ...